 Affordable European Destinations

-However, if you stick to mainland Europe and two- or three-star hotels or even Airbnbs, you can still find some affordable places to visit on a mid-range budget.
+However, if you stick to mainland Europe and two- or three-star hotels, you can still find some affordable places to visit on a mid-range budget.

 This is our preferred way to travel and has seen us enjoying short city breaks in places like Paris, Vienna, Berlin and Florence for roughly a couple of hundred pounds per trip, as well as a week-long road trip around Cyprus for cheaper than you think!

 Although you can enjoy luxury throughout Europe, we’ve found the Nordic countries (such as Finland, Norway and Iceland) to be some of the most expensive places we’ve ever visited.
 So you should expect to put aside a larger budget to visit countries like this.

 Personally, I’ll never forget paying the equivalent of £7 for a packet of pre-made sandwiches in Norway.
 The look on my face must have been priceless!

 2. Decide what kind of trip you want and when you want to go